Exxon, Chevron face new round of shareholder climate resolutions

 Last year the group did not file a resolution with the Anglo-Dutch company after it had agreed in 2017 together with a large group of investors on a long-term ambition to halve its emission intensity by 2050.

-Shell confirmed a resolution has been filed and it is being reviewed.
+Shell confirmed a resolution had been filed and was being reviewed.
 BP declined to comment.

-Equinor did not reply to requests for comment.
+Equinor confirmed it had received a proposed resolution from Follow This, which will be reviewed ahead of its AGM in May.

-Chevron confirmed the resolution was filed.
+Chevron confirmed a resolution had been filed.
 A spokesman for the company said it was "too early to comment directly on stockholder proposals," adding that the company had established goals to reduce emission intensity in its upstream operations.

 Exxon did not comment on the Follow This resolution but said that "all shareholder proposals will go through the proper process in advance of the annual meeting."